- Admissions to the Master's Degree Programmes at Hanken 2015

 Applicants who do not fulfil one of the above criteria must prove sufficient knowledge of English through one of the following tests:

 · TOEFL (Test of English as a Foreign Language): a minimum score of 92 in the internet based test or 580 in the paper based test.
 The test score report must be sent directly by Educational Testing Services (ETS) to University Admissions Finland (UAF).
 When filling out the TOEFL registration form, please fill in UAF's institution code 3138 in the score report recipient field.
-Score reports or copies provided by the applicant are not accepted.
 The results are valid for two years and test results older than this are not accepted.
-The test result must reach UAF no later than 1 March 2013 at 16:00 (GMT +2).
+The test result must reach UAF no later than 13 February 2015 at 16:00 (GMT +2).

 A complete application consists of the filled out and signed application form and the following enclosures:

 5.Certificate of English language proficiency.
-An original language test score report sent directly from the testing organisation to UAF is required if you have taken the TOEFL or PTE Academic test.
-A plain photo copy of the IELTS or CPE test score report included with the application is sufficient.
-Language test score reports must reach UAF by 1 March 2013 in order to be taken into account and it might take over a month for the results to arrive, so please make sure that you make testing arrangements in time.
+An online language test score report sent directly from the testing organisation to UAF is required if you have taken the PTE Academic test.
+If you have taken the TOEFL test, the test score report must be sent directly by Educational Testing Services (ETS) to University Admissions Finland (UAF).
+For the IELTS or CPE test, a plain photo copy of the score report included with the application is sufficient.
+Language test score reports must reach UAF by 13 February 2015 in order to be taken into account and it might take over a month for the results to arrive, so please make sure that you make testing arrangements in time.
 Applicants who are not required to take a language test should include officially certified copies of documents that prove that you are exempt from the test requirement (see language requirements for details).
+Note that applicants to the Double Degree programme within the Master's degree programme Business and Management are always required to provide a language test score result.

 The letter of motivation is part of the application form.
 There is no need to submit a separate motivation letter.
 Work experience and recommendation letters are not taken into account when selecting students for the Master's Degree Programmes.
-Such documents will be removed from your application and destroyed, so please do not submit them with your application.
+All documents which are not listed above will be removed from your application.

 The Application Process Step by Step